 Did you know that Athens is No. 1 worldwide shipping center?

 A total of 4,538 ships worth 86.7 billion Dollars (81, 8 billion.
 Euro) controlled by Greek shipping companies established in Athens, the Greek capital, making the number one maritime center in the world, based on the value of the fleet control.
-After Athens, in second place, followed by Tokyo, Japan, where the value of the vessels amounts to $ 60 billion, with Singapore be preceded by the fleet value of about $ 57 billion..
+After Athens, in second place, followed by Tokyo, Japan, where the value of the vessels amounts to $ 60 billion, with Singapore be preceded by the fleet value of about $ 57 billion.
 The top five is completed by Hamburg, where 62% of the fleet of 39.6 billion.
-Dollars regards container ships, and Hong Kong fleet value of around 32 billion.
+Dollars regards container ships and the Hong Kong fleet value of around 32 billion.
 Dollars.